tamari92/kf2-tournament/rules.md

 The minimum penalty for a breach of competitive integrity is a match loss by forfeit.
 There is no maximum penalty, which may include team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.

 #### 9.1.1 - Guilt by Association
 An entire team may be held responsible for any team member who is found to be breaching competitive integrity.
 If foul play is suspected, the team must inform Tournament Staff as soon as possible so that the situation can be addressed.
-The outcome of this situation depends on various factors, and significant proof will be needed to take any degree of action.
+The outcome of this situation depends on various factors, and significant proof shall be needed to take any degree of action.

 **In scenarios involving a breach of competitive integrity, inaction or lack of cooperation from the team may be seen as a suggestion of possible complicity.**

 ### 9.2 - Stream Sniping
 In matches where two teams play against one another, both teams are required to refrain from viewing each other's streams / shoutcasts until the match has concluded and a winner has been decided.

-In the Group Stage, **all teams are required to refrain from watching the other teams' matches until the conclusion of the round,** after which VODs from all matches will be posted.
+In the Group Stage, **all teams are required to refrain from watching the other teams' matches until the conclusion of the round,** after which VODs from all matches shall be posted.

 ### 9.3 - Cheating
 **ANY form of cheating, whether through external software or in-engine methods, is absolutely prohibited.**

 Cheating ruins the integrity of the sport, undermines the efforts of everyone involved in keeping the game fun and fair, and is a direct form of disrespect to both your team and the tournament administration.

-Should a member of a team be caught cheating, the cheater at minimum will be immediately removed from the tournament and banned from all future events as well as from Tamari’s KF2 servers entirely.
+Should a member of a team be caught cheating, the cheater at minimum shall be immediately removed from the tournament and banned from all future events as well as from Tamari’s KF2 servers entirely.

 ### 9.4 - Permitted Game Modifications
 Participants have a duty to conform to the generally accepted standards of fair play.
 Deviation from those standards is cheating, and threatens the legitimacy of the competition as a whole.
-Therefore, everyone will be held to a strict standard of competitive integrity.
+Therefore, everyone shall be held to a strict standard of competitive integrity.

 #### 9.4.1 - Crosshairs
 Use of a **crosshair** of any sort is permitted in this tournament.